9 Top-Rated Tourist Attractions & Things to Do in Jaffa

-Actual tourist attractions are few.
+Actual tourist attractions are few, and a visit here is more about ambience than activities.
 The main things to do in Jaffa are to simply enjoy a relaxing stroll while soaking up a slower pace of life and then spend a lazy afternoon café-hopping.

 There are plenty of arty shopping opportunities while you wander.
 Jaffa has been thoroughly gentrified in recent years, with many small private art galleries and chichi boutiques opening up, so it's a popular weekend destination for a spot of aimless browsing.

-St. Peter's Monastery is top of the sightseeing list in Jaffa.
-This Roman Catholic church, built in Baroque style, was constructed in the late 19th century on top of a 13th-century Crusader castle, which was, in turn, built on top of the original settlement's acropolis.
-Today, it is Jaffa's most well-known landmark.
+This Roman Catholic church, built in Baroque style, was constructed in the late 19th century on the site of an earlier church that had stood on this spot since 1653.
+This older church, in turn, was built on top of a 13th-century Crusader castle, which itself took the place of the original settlement's acropolis.

-The name of the monastery is in honor of the Apostle Peter's visit to Jaffa.
-From the courtyard here, a staircase leads down to the vaulted chambers of the Crusader castle.
+The name of the church is in honor of the Apostle Peter's visit to Jaffa.

 The church is open daily to casual visitors and, although it's not particularly old, it's well worth viewing the interior decoration with its lemon and blue frescoed ceiling.